Nio-12/Aiagent/README.md

 # AI Chatbot

-A simple web-based chatbot built with HTML, CSS, and JavaScript using fixed responses.
+A web-based chatbot built with HTML, CSS, JavaScript frontend and Node.js backend with OpenAI API integration.

 ## Features